Optical communication: Optical fiber

-Optical fiber is the most common type of channel for optical communications.
+In 1964, the electrical engineer Charles Kuen Kao proposed developing broadband telecommunication systems based on optical fiber.
+He received the Nobel Prize in Physics in 2009 for his vision and his contributions to the development of optical communication systems.
+Optical fiber is now the most common type of channel for optical communications.
 The transmitters in optical fiber links are generally light-emitting diodes (LEDs) or laser diodes.
 Infrared light is used more commonly than visible light, because optical fibers transmit infrared wavelengths with less attenuation and dispersion.
 The signal encoding is typically simple intensity modulation, although historically optical phase and frequency modulation have been demonstrated in the lab.
 The need for periodic signal regeneration was largely superseded by the introduction of the erbium-doped fiber amplifier, which extended link distances at significantly lower cost.
 The commercial introduction of dense wavelength-division multiplexing (WDM) in 1996 by Ciena Corp was the real start of optical networking.
 WDM is now the common basis of nearly every high-capacity optical system in the world.

 The first optical communication systems were designed and delivered to the U.S. Army and Chevron by Optelecom, Inc., the venture co-founded by Gordon Gould, the inventor of the optical amplifier and the laser.

+While massive efforts were spent worldwide to mature optical silica fibers for telecommunication, Yasuhiro Koike decided to launch graded-index polymer optical fiber (GIPOF).
+The core diameter of GIPOF is much larger than those of silica fibers, facilitating easier handling and interconnections.
+GIPOF is suitable for high capacity short distance telecommunication systems and optical interconnects.

+Optical routing

+Fiberoptic telecommunications systems require switching centers to direct information from a transmitter to the appropriate receiver.
+Traditionally, this routing is performed using electronic components.
+Towards the end of the twentieth century, the idea emerged to implement these functions, either wholly or partially, using photonic technologies.
+A key concept in this context is the optical cross-connect.
+It enables optical signals to be switched and routed directly, without conversion into an electrical format.
+This facilitates faster and more energy-efficient networks.